IniZio/inizio.github.io1/_posts/2016-08-26-create-a-npm-project-from-scratch.md

 # Npm and typings
 Install Nodejs, NPM from official website.
 [NodeJs](https://nodejs.org/)

-Open a new folder, run: `npm init`.
+Open a new folder, run: `npm init`

 ```
 .